Ragesh Asthana

 Ragesh Asthana (17 May 1962 – 20 March 2014) was an Indian actor who acted in several Hindi television serials such as Agle Janam Mohe Bitiya Hi Kijo and Palampur Express, Katputli and was last seen in Gumraah on Channel V.

-Personal life
+Early and personal life

 Ragesh was born on 17 May 1962 in Uganda.
 He married Jyothi in 1994 and had two children Nanaki and Yuvaraj.

+Career

-Early career
+Early life

 Ragesh debuted as an actor in 1987 in the serial Subah, directed by Bharat Rungachary, where he played the character of "Appu Swami".
 Ragesh had initially auditioned for the role of another character "Prem", but was rejected.
 He then tried for the next best role available and during the audition enacted a soliloquy from one of the plays that he had earlier acted in, which helped him bag the role of "Appu Swami".
 He also featured in a Doordarshan serial called Inkaar, which had an anti-drugs social message.
 He played the role of the protagonist's best friend, who helped him to come back to normal life after the latter gave up drug addiction.